DavideOlivieri/progetto/README.md

 ```
 ### Route /getEventsForCountryCode
 ***
-This route displays all events filtered by United States and Canada. \
+This route displays all events filtered by State code. \
 For the United States and Canada, events grouped by state and genre are displayed. \
 Here are some examples of Country codes to choose: